 Gate One’s ‘Think beyond’ series seeks to challenge conventional thinking across the public sector.
 As part of this series, we recently hosted a webinar on place leadership.
-The event involved a panel discussion led by Rob Bradshaw, a principal at Gate One, with guests Josie Wragg, chief executive of Slough Borough Council, and Nick Kennell, partner lead for public sector at Gate One.
+The event involved a panel discussion led by Rob Bradshaw, a client director at Gate One, with guests Josie Wragg, chief executive of Slough Borough Council, and Nick Kennell, partner lead for public sector at Gate One.

 If nothing else, these extraordinary and challenging times have highlighted the importance of working across partner organisations to protect our communities and local economies.
 Forward-thinking sectors are increasingly looking to the concept of place leadership as a new way of delivering services across multiple organisations in a more co-ordinated way.